-- DO NOT release flood water within 7 days of an application. - DO NOT apply more than 0.06 lb. active ingredient (0.38 pint) per acre per year.
-DO NOT apply more than 0.04 lb. active ingredient (0.26 pint) per acre within 28 days of harvest or more than 0.02 lb. active ingredient (0.13 pint) per acre within 21 days of harvest. - DO NOT use treated rice fields for the aquaculture of edible fish and crustaceans. - .
-DO NOT apply as an ultra-low volume (ULV) spray. - .
-Preharvest Interval: DO NOT apply within 21 days of harvest. - Preharvest interval for wild rice in Minnesota: DO NOT apply within 7 days of harvest.
+- DO NOT release flood water within 7 days of an application. - DO NOT apply more than 0.06 lb. active ingredient (0.96 pint) per acre per year.
+DO NOT apply more than 0.04 lb. active ingredient (0.64 pint) per acre within 28 days of harvest or more than 0.02 lb. active ingredient (0.32 pint) per acre within 21 days of harvest. - DO NOT use treated rice fields for the aquaculture of edible fish and crustaceans. - DO NOT apply as an ultra-low volume (ULV) spray. - Preharvest Interval: DO NOT apply within 21 days of harvest.

 Apply as required by scouting.
 Timing and frequency of applications should be based upon insect populations reaching locally determined economic thresholds.
 Determine the need for repeat applications, usually at intervals of 5 to 7 days, by scouting.
-Announce can be used safely when propanil products are being used for weed control.
+Guest can be used safely when propanil products are being used for weed control.